 A.J.
-Gallagher's 'clean coal' business draws ire of green investors
+Gallagher’s 'clean coal' business draws ire of green investors

 Shares of A.J.
 Gallagher are held in at least ten other mutual funds that screen companies on environmental, social and governance (ESG) criteria, including ones run by BlackRock Inc, Fidelity Investments and Vanguard Group.

-The company’s broad inclusion highlights the lack of clear criteria for how companies’ environmental credentials are vetted in this fast-growing green investment sector, which has expanded to about $23 trillion globally, according to Vanguard spokesman John Woerth.
+The company’s broad inclusion highlights the lack of clear criteria for how companies’ environmental credentials are vetted in this fast-growing green investment sector, said Vanguard spokesman John Woerth.

 “There is no universally-accepted definition of ESG,” he said in a statement to Reuters.

 The $4.4 billion Vanguard FTSE Social Index Fund (VFTSX.O) holds an investment in A.J.
 Gallagher.
 But Vanguard does not pick the companies in the index fund it offers to investors, Woerth said.
-That job is done by index providers like MSCI, or in Vanguard’s case, FTSE Russell.
+That job is done by index providers such as MSCI, or in Vanguard’s case, FTSE Russell.

 “Index funds are beholden to the benchmarks they track,” he said.
 “While we engage with index providers to understand their methodologies, it is our view that index providers are independent and should have complete autonomy when constructing an index and assembling its constituents.”